RichuSuresh/Kowalski/README.md

 AI powered discord bot.
 Made using Langchain, Ollama and discord.py.

-Kowalski is capable of general chatting and searching the web for information.
+Kowalski is an AI chatbot designed to talk like Kowalski from the Penguins of Madagascar.
+He's capable of general chatting and searching the web for information (thanks to web scrape technology with beautifulsoup).